JayBizzle/mysqldumper/README.md

 db_user | Database username
 db_pass | Database password
-keepfor | How long to keep the remote backups (any string that can be parsed by `strtotime` can be used) driver | dropbox or ftp
+keepfor | How long to keep the remote backups (any string that can be parsed by `strtotime` can be used) driver | dropbox, ftp or s3

 **Dropbox specific settings**